 There is a strong and growing demand for Curcuma longa in Europe.
-But competition is fierce, especially from suppliers from India.
+But competition is fierce, especially from India.
 Therefore, scale of production and processing is important to enter the market.
-While India is the largest supplier to the European market by a long way with 85% share of the total imports, in the last decade some other supplying countries have gained a position in the European market.
-The main one is Peru, which is successfully promoting curcuma under the umbrella of “Superfood from Peru”.
-Peru’s share in imports is 9%, while the third ‘new-coming’ country is Madagascar, although its’ share is still small.
+While India is by far the largest supplier, in the last decade some other supplying countries have gained a position in the European market – especially Peru, which is successfully promoting Curcuma longa under the umbrella of 'Superfood from Peru'.
+Another 'newcomer' is Madagascar, although its market share is still small.

 Contents of this page

 1. What requirements should Curcuma longa comply with to be allowed on the European market?

 You must comply with several mandatory (legal) requirements to enter the European market.
 Buyers will likely have additional requirements, and they may ask for certifications.
 Mandatory requirements for turmeric in Europe have a strong focus on consumer health and safety, while sustainability requirements are also becoming increasingly important.

 What are mandatory requirements?

 Most mandatory requirements related to curcuma longa relate to food safety.
 The European Commission for Health and Food Safety is responsible for the European Union's policy and for monitoring the implementation of related laws.